Checkmate50/cs6120/content/blog/2019-12-21-probabril-reals/index.md

 Our original technique would work here too, if it were reasonable to split into a separate world with its own environment for each of the $2^{32}$ different values that a 32-bit float could take, but alas it is not.
 Paying that cost once would already be hard to stomach, but doing it every time we wanted access to randomness is too much, and besides, most of these environments would be copies of one another.

-This is one of several optimizations that can be enabled by representing many related outcomes with ranges or densities.
-Densities, of course, subsume ranges, but are much trickier to get right; we decided to try both.

-It is much cheaper to instead lazily avoid splitting into worlds until we have to branch, and just keep track of the conditional distributions of all variables given that we are where we are.
+It is much cheaper to instead lazily avoid splitting into worlds until we have to branch, and just keep track of the support, and conditional distributions of all variables given that we are where we are.
+Densities, of course, subsume ranges, but are much trickier to get right; we decided to try our hand at both in parallel.

-The purpose of this assignment was to do an optimization of some kind.
+In this project, we explore implementing a static algorithm for computing the _exact_ state space distribution of probabilistic programs involving real polynomials, which we had planned to use for optimizations (more below).
+This algorithm was intended for implementation in `bril`, which restricts supported operations to arithmetic operations, conditions, and simple loops.
+We add the `rand` command to bril, which returns a random double between `0` and `1`, and implement interval-based and some convergence-based analysis for doubles in `xbrili`.

+Getting the representation right is much tricker than we had first imagined, but we still manage to recover some interval analysis based results for computing outer bounds on `bril` probabilistic state space.

 [probabril]: https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/probabril/
 [float-bril]: https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/floats-static-arrays/

+## Enabling Optimizations

+The much reduced memory foot-print from flipping coins is one of several optimizations that are made possible by representing continuous outcomes with ranges or densities.
+Had this project been done more directedly, and perhaps in the future, we will be able to do others; the following are also possible:

+- Dead Code Elimination
+- Distribution Folding: re-representing probabilistic programs in terms of fewer random calls, and asking for the resulting distribution directly.

 # A New Abstract Interpreter

-Oli TODO (I'm thinking background stuff here.
-The headers are dumb, you can merge with the previous section however you want.
-Could add some ranty stuff here about how the theory was hard.)

-## The Operations
+Our new abstract interpreter consists not just of a set of possible worlds, but also interprets values themselves abstractly.
+We expose both bounds for float variables (which may depend on others), as well as densities (which almost certainly will as well).
+The job of this new interpreter is considerably more difficult than the old one: in addition to everything it did before, it needs to be able to calculate the areas and intersections of the interiors of arbitrary high-dimensional smooth surfaces.

+The job gets considerably easier if we restrict it to linear combinations of random variables, which generate polytopes---for this reason, we rule out multiplication of stochastic variables.

 ### Random

 Ironically, those things that were the most difficult before, are considerably easier.
-To interpret a `rand` instruction, we need only
+To interpret a `rand` instruction, we need only to assign it to a fresh unit interval with uniform density.

 ### Adding and Multiplying Numbers